 A component of our growth strategy involves the expansion of our operations and customer base internationally.
 We currently have customers with operations in approximately 15 countries.
 Revenues generated from our operations outside Brazil represented 12.0% and 21.5% of our revenues for the years ended December 31, 2021 and 2020, respectively.
-For the six-month periods ended June 30, 2022 and 2021, revenues generated from our operations outside Brazil represented 13.7% and 16.8% of our revenues, respectively.
 We are continuing to adapt to and develop strategies to address international markets, but there is no guarantee that such efforts will have the desired effect.
 For example, we anticipate that we will need to establish relationships with new partners in order to expand into certain countries, and if we fail to identify, establish and maintain such relationships, we may be unable to execute on our expansion plans.
 We expect that our international activities will continue to grow for the foreseeable future as we continue to pursue opportunities in existing and new international markets, which will require significant dedication of management attention and financial resources.